 First Bond film to make significant references to Bond's past, including his recruitment to the British Secret Service from the Royal Navy, his "many lady friends", and his marriage to Tracy in On Her Majesty's Secret Service (1969).

 One of the first directors to be considered was Steven Spielberg.
-There was some worry about his inexperience as he was caught up on an extremely lengthy pre-production schedule for a little film he was making at the time called Jaws (1975), which ironically would provide inspiration for a major character in this film.
+There was some worry about his inexperience, as he was caught up on an extremely lengthy pre-production schedule for a little film he was making at the time called Jaws (1975), which ironically would provide inspiration for a major character in this film.

 A total of four "Wet Nellie" diving cars were built for the underwater scenes.
 All but the last one were hollow shells.
-One was shot off the pier by an air cannon and had retractable wheels, one had panels that covered the wheel wells, one that had diving planes that extended from the wheel wells and one that was actually able to move underwater.
-The last one was operated by scuba divers since the car was filled with water.
+One was shot off the pier by an air cannon and had retractable wheels, one had panels that covered the wheel wells, one that had diving planes that extended from the wheel wells, and one that was actually able to move underwater.
+The last one was operated by scuba divers, since the car was filled with water.
 One of the fiberglass "Wet Nellie" shells was found on a scrap heap.
 It was restored on American Restoration: Bond Ambition (2014).
-The final restoration has one wheel down and one wheel in the process of retracting on the passenger side and the dive fins in place on the driver's side.
-It also has the window shields, periscope, missile, propellers and rudders as seen in the film.
+The final restoration has one wheel down and one wheel in the process of retracting on the passenger side, and the dive fins in place on the driver's side.
+It also has the window shields, periscope, missile, propellers, and rudders as seen in the film.
 It is on display at a James Bond Museum in Florida.

-The Lotus submarine car was code-named Esther Williams in an early draft of the script and was also nicknamed by the crew as Wet Nellie (after the mini-helicopter in You Only Live Twice (1967)), which is the name used in the novelization.
-This car was in reality an empty shell of a car that was propelled off a jetty and into the sea by a compressed air cannon.
+The Lotus submarine car was code-named Esther Williams in an early draft of the script, and was also nicknamed by the crew as "Wet Nellie" (after the mini-helicopter in You Only Live Twice (1967)), which is the name used in the novelization.
+This car was an empty shell of a car that was propelled off of a jetty, and into the sea by a compressed air cannon.
 Designed to operate while filled with water, it was driven by two divers in full scuba gear, but overheated while idling in between takes.
 The chase sequence involving Wet Nellie runs for seven minutes

-Roger Moore decided last minute it would be much more dramatic if he was sitting in the chair instead of standing behind it when the gun underneath the dining table was fired.
+Sir Roger Moore decided last minute it would be much more dramatic if he was sitting in the chair, instead of standing behind it when the gun underneath the dining table was fired.
 The special effects team had only reinforced the back of the chair for the original planned shot, which meant Moore risked serious injury if he didn't leap away in time.

 James Mason was considered for the part of villain Karl Stromberg.
 His famous role as Jules Verne's Captain Nemo in Walt Disney's 20,000 Leagues Under the Sea (1954) was a major element in his consideration.
 He would also be considered as main villain Hugo Drax in the next Bond movie Moonraker (1979).
 Coincidentally, James Bond creator Ian Fleming based the villain Drax on the Jules Vernes character Robur from the "Clipper Of The Clouds", "Master of the World" and "Robur, The Conqueror" stories.
 Sadly, Mason never got into any Bond movie.

-The movie received three Academy Award nominations--the most ever received by a James Bond movie to date.
-These were for Best Art Direction-Set Decoration, Best Score and Best Song, "Nobody Does It Better".
+The movie received three Academy Award nominations, the most ever received by a James Bond movie to date.
+These were for Best Art Direction-Set Decoration, Best Score, and Best Song, "Nobody Does It Better".